 Photos by: Ale Veyna

-Although parting from my sister was bittersweet, luckily while I was at Scripps I got to spend some time in the Margaret Fowler Garden.
+To make parting with my sister less bittersweet, I spent some time in the Margaret Fowler Garden while at Scripps.
 It’s a beautiful enclosed garden in the middle of campus which boasts beautiful murals by Mexican Artist Alfredo Ramos Martinez.
-As a student I loved spending time in the garden because it was such a tranquil and inspiring space, and it is a place that will always hold a special place in my heart.
+As a student, I loved spending time here because it’s such a tranquil and inspiring space.
+It will always be a place that is near and dear to my heart.

-Speaking of things that are near and dear to me, I didn’t realize until now that many of the items I wore that day were handmade by people whom I love very much.
+Speaking of things that are special, I didn’t realize until now that most items I wore that day were handmade by loved ones.
 Gifts seem to have a deeper meaning when someone takes time to handcraft something specifically for you.
 My mom made the blue skirt that I’m wearing.
-She used to always sew dresses and costumes for me when I was a little girl, but not so much anymore.
+She used to always sew dresses for me when I was a little girl, but not so much anymore.
 Therefore, it’s always special when she takes the time to make me something to add to my wardrobe.

-Putting together this post has allowed me to reflect on the people, places and things that are special to me.
+Putting together this post has allowed me to reflect on the people, places, and things that are special to me.
 I hope that I am able to discover more of that as I continue to work on this blog.